For 1.4.7 through 1.16.5

 Step 3: Debug the server (do not run the client here)

 - The server you created will likely crash because quite a few mods are not server friendly or coded in such a way that they will try to load client side classes on a server.
 When it happens there will be a crash report.
 Open the file and look at the top trace block to see what crashed.

 - Check to see if there is an update for the mod, if yes, update it on both the server and the client, rerun the server

 - If the server crashes again on the same mod, try a lower version, make sure the client matches

 - If it crashes again, remove the mod from both the server and the client

 - Eventually you’ll have a running server and client that should connect to it

-Debug the client
+Step 4: Debug the server

 - Great job on creating a functioning server